EU regulators may demand Google to sell part of ad-tech business - source

 The Commission and Google did not immediately respond to Reuters' requests for comment.

+First-quarter ad sales at Alphabet slipped from a year earlier to $54.55 billion, but beat what analysts were expecting.
+The Google parent's total revenue during the period stood at $69.79 billion.

+Earlier this year, the United States launched an ad tech lawsuit against Google demanding the sale of its ad manager suite, and had argued that the search giant illegally abused its dominance of online advertising.
+Google has denied any wrongdoing.

-The move was first reported by the Wall Street Journal on Monday.
+The EU's likely move was first reported by the Wall Street Journal on Monday.

-(Additional reporting by Nilutpal Timsina and Akriti Sharma; Editing by Maju Samuel)
+(Additional reporting by Nilutpal Timsina and Akriti Sharma; Editing by Maju Samuel and Rashmi Aich)